Book Online With:

 • Make sure to test your blood sugar at home.

-• Maintain your blood sugar within the normal range by choosing the right foods and properly portioning out each meal.
+• Maintain your blood sugar within the normal range by choosing the right foods.
+Properly portion out each meal.

 • Avoid excess sugar and sweet foods.